Optimal Dynamical Frames

 if $T$ possesses a frame of iterations that admits a finite generating set.
 We say that $\gamma(T)=0$ if $T$ does not possess a frame of iterations, and $\gamma(T)=+\infty$ if $T$ possesses a frame of iterations, but none admit a finite generating set.

 The {\em Parseval frame index}, $\gamma_p(T)$ has the same definition, but requiring that the frame of iterations is a Parseval frame. \end{definition}

-For the Parseval index we are able to obtain a precise formula and along the way show that such index can be realized in a set of generators which are linearly independent.
+For the Parseval index we are able to obtain a precise formula and along the way show that such index can be achieved using a set of generators which are linearly independent.
 The next result shows item (i) of Theorem \ref{thm-index-intro}.